gitkraken/gitlens-docs/gitlens/GL-Commit-Graph.md

 The sidebar contains several panels:

-- **Overview**: Displays branch cards with WIP stats and upstream tracking information at a glance.
+- **Overview**: Displays branch cards with Working Changes stats and upstream tracking information at a glance.
 - **Focus Branch**: Scopes the graph to a single branch, filtering out unrelated history.
 - **Agent Branches**: Filters branches to show only those associated with AI agent sessions.
 - **Agent Sessions**: A Kanban-style panel for monitoring and managing active agent sessions.
 Branches with running agent sessions display status pills directly in the graph, so you can track agent activity at a glance.